Guardianship FAQs Overview

 While establishing a guardianship of the estate can protect a minor child's assets, it can also be expensive and time-consuming to create.
 Most states have recognized this and enacted laws that make it easier for parent to manage gifts made to their children if they are under a certain amount.
 A gift-giver usually only has to name someone to manage the gift until the child comes of age.
 This process doesn't require the intervention of any courts.
 The maximum amount of the gift varies from state to state, so be sure to check the laws where you live.

+Guardianship is an important legal process that has lifelong implications for the parties involved; so it makes sense to do it properly.
 If you are in a guardianship situation, or simply want to know more about the guardianship laws in your state, the best way to do so is by speaking with a qualified family law attorney in your area.
-An attorney can best guide you through issues such as how to handle a minor child's assets and more.
-Start today with a free case review.